 Once this is done, you can switch back into the root account by typing

-Mastodon requires access to a postgreSQL database.
-Change into the
+Mastodon requires access to a postgreSQL database to store its configuration and user data.

 postgres user account, run